teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 # 8. Multi-ROI Computer Vision

-The current vision architecture uses a **720 × 360 image** divided into task-specific regions of interest.
+The current primary vision architecture uses a **720 × 360 image** divided into task-specific regions of interest.

 A simplified representation is: